Chip pan: Dealing with a chip pan fire

-Deprecated countermeasures

-Water
+Ineffective methods

-Attempts to extinguish oil fires with water result in a boilover: an extremely dangerous condition whereby the flaming oil is violently expelled from the container in a fireball.
+It is essential not to use water to extinguish a chip pan fire.
+Attempts to extinguish cooking oil fires with water result in a slopover, an extremely dangerous condition whereby the flaming oil is violently expelled from the container.

-Extinguishers

-Cooking oil fires (Europe class F, US class K) burn hotter than other typical combustible liquids, rendering the standard class A & B fire extinguishers ineffective and even dangerous.
+Cooking oil fires (Europe class F, US class K) burn hotter than other typical combustible liquids, rendering the standard class A and B fire extinguishers ineffective and even dangerous.
 Class F fire extinguishers featuring a yellow label use saponification to put out chip pan fires by spraying an alkaline solution which reacts with the fat to make non-flammable soap.
 These extinguishers are generally only available in industrial and commercial kitchens.

-Fire blankets

-After initial investigation in 2013, and later in 2014, the Netherlands Food and Consumer Product Safety Authority issued a statement that fire blankets should never be used to extinguish an oil/fat fire such as a chip pan fire, even if the icons or text on the blanket indicates the blanket may be used in such a case.
-This includes fire blankets which have been tested according to BS EN 1869.
-In the investigation out of the 22 tested fire blankets, 16 of the fire blankets themselves caught fire.
-In the other 6 the fire reignited when the blanket was removed after 17 minutes.
-The Dutch Fire Burn foundation reported several accidents involving the use of fire blankets when extinguishing oil/fat fires.
-Consumers may send in their existing fire blankets, which will then receive a sticker stating 'niet geschikt voor olie- en vetbranden' ("not suitable for oil- and fat fires").
-New products will have this text printed, rather than stickered.
+The use of fire blankets has traditionally been considered effective and safe, especially in Europe and Australia.
+It has, however, been put in question by the Netherlands Food and Consumer Product Safety Authority.
+The Netherlands Foundation for Burn Wounds reported several accidents involving the use of fire blankets when extinguishing oil/fat fires.